Especially for You: Background

 Minogue and Donovan had both appeared on the hit Australian TV series Neighbours, building a considerable following as an onscreen couple in both Australia and the UK.
 They were also the subject of much media and public speculation about their off-screen romance, which at the time of this release they were still denying, in an effort to protect their privacy.

 Minogue had released the album Kylie, while Donovan was working on his debut album Ten Good Reasons.
 Both singers were produced by Mike Stock, Matt Aitken and Pete Waterman, fuelling speculation in the British press that they were planning to release a duet.
 SAW and the two singers all denied any plan to do so, with the producers fearing the project would be too "crass" and "commercial", and Minogue expressing concerns a duet would again stir up unwelcome interest in her romance with Donovan.

 However, interest continued to rise, as the proposed track was anticipated to coincide with the wedding of Kylie and Jason's TV characters, Charlene Mitchell and Scott Robinson, on British TV, and would also be a strong contender for Christmas number one on the UK charts.
 An order of 250,000 copies by British retailer Woolworths finally forced the producers to make the record, with the team feeling they could not shun that scale of demand from the market.

 The song's title was inspired by a greeting card, with Stock and Aitken fleshing out the lyrics along that theme.
 With time running short, Aitken and Waterman flew to Sydney to record the vocals with Minogue and Donovan, with the session running all night.
 Work on mixing was then done in London, with Waterman saying he and Stock hated the first completed version so much that he considered completely dumping the record.
 A last minute remix by engineer Pete Hammond, which changed the drums and moved the harmony vocals to the opening of the track, satisfied the team and the track was then rushed to release.

-The song was released as a single on 28 November 1988 in the UK, and was later was included on both Donovan's debut album, and the American version of Minogue's second album, Enjoy Yourself.

-The song has been included on several compilations released by the singers.
+The song was released as a single on 28 November 1988 in the UK, and was later included on both Donovan's debut album, and the American version of Minogue's second album, Enjoy Yourself.
+The song was used in Neighbours on two occasions: Firstly in September 2018 for David Tanaka (Takaya Honda) and Aaron Brennan's (Matt Wilson) wedding, which was the first same-sex marriage for the serial and the first to be screened on Australian television.
+The song was used again in July 2022 for the series' then-finale episode, which Donovan and Minogue reprised their respective roles as Scott and Charlene.